PlaidWeb/publ-site/content/manual/Getting started.md

 ### What does what

-Looking at the [example site](/github-site), here's the key things to look at:
+Looking at [the files for this site](/github-site), here are some key things to look at:

 * `Pipfile`: Configures `pipenv`
 * `main.py`: Configures the Publ site